Day trip on Sunday

 We made our way to the Trafalgar office, and the bus took us to a small town outside of London.
 Here we explored an old church.
 It was Sunday morning so we couldn't go inside because services were underway.

-On the left, you can see the Domesday plaque that indicates that this church was listed in the Domesday Book.
+On the left, below, you can see the Domesday plaque that indicates that this church was listed in the Domesday Book.

 Thames River Cruise